 Being unaware of how we invest – ignoring impact – is one of the key reasons the world is on an unsustainable track.

-Capital has the power to redesign the world, and investors have the strength to influence corporate action.
-It’s time to change the way we invest and become conscious, values-based investors.
+Money has the power to redesign the world, and investors have the strength to influence corporate action.
+It’s time to change how we invest and become conscious, values-based investors.

 Traditional investing is two-dimensional.
 It’s looking for the best opportunities in terms of risk and return while ignoring the impact on people and the planet.

-Sustainable investing adds a much-needed third dimension – the larger impact on people and the planet.
+Sustainable investing adds a much-needed third dimension – the more significant impact on people and the planet.

 Considering ESG in your investment strategy is not a tree-hugging version of investing that sacrifices gains for the greater good.